longhorn/website/content/docs/1.1.0/references/settings.md

 The default number of replicas when creating the volume from Longhorn UI.
 For Kubernetes, update the `numberOfReplicas` in the StorageClass

 The recommended way of choosing the default replica count is: if you have more than three nodes for storage, use 3; otherwise use 2.
 Using a single replica on a single node cluster is also OK, but the high availability functionality wouldn't be available.
 You can still take snapshots/backups of the volume.

+#### Default Data Locality
+> Default: `disabled`

+We say a Longhorn volume has data locality if there is a local replica of the volume on the same node as the pod which is using the volume.
+This setting specifies the default data locality when a volume is created from the Longhorn UI.
+For Kubernetes configuration, update the dataLocality in the StorageClass

+The available modes are:

+- `disabled`.
+This is the default option.
+   There may or may not be a replica on the same node as the attached volume (workload).

+- `best-effort`.
+This option instructs Longhorn to try to keep a replica on the same node as the attached volume (workload).
+   Longhorn will not stop the volume, even if it cannot keep a replica local to the attached volume (workload) due to environment limitation, e.g. not enough disk space, incompatible disk tags, etc.

 #### Default Longhorn Static StorageClass Name
 > Default: `longhorn-static`